FrantisekSefcik/NNets/documents/Proposal.md

 Multi-Scale Gradient Generative Adversarial Networks (NSG-GAN)[3].
 This approach allows the flow of gradients from the discriminator to the generator at multiple scales.

-Another improvment of GANs are Conditional generative adversarial networks (cGAN).
+Another improvement of GANs are Conditional generative adversarial networks (cGAN).
 In GANs there is no way to control the types of images that are generated other than trying to figure out the complex relationship between the latent space input to the generator and the generated images.
-By conditioning the cGAN model on additional information it is possible to direct the data generation process, so we have better controll over the types of generated images.[4]
+By conditioning the cGAN model on additional information it is possible to direct the data generation process, so we have better control over the types of generated images.[4]

 ## Datasets